Plan Download Page

 club fly Bostonians with a 14 gram minimum weight rule (the same as the AMA outdoor rules),

-which makes the class accessible to anyone (it is not uncommon for entries to require ballast as they have been built too lightly)
+which makes the class accessible to anyone (it is not uncommon for entries to require ballast if they have been built too lightly)

 Main rules are, 16 inch max. wing span, 3 inch max. chord. and all flying surfaces must be covered on both sides.
 14 inch max. fuselage length, which must

 incorporate a box with dimensions 1.5" wide, 2.5" high and 3" long.
 Clear windows must be carried with a

 projected area of at least 1 square inch.
 At least two rotating wheels must be carried spaced at least 2.5 inches apart

 so the model can sit on its undercarriage and ROG.